uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 If you need more help with any of this a good place to start is the information <a href="https://happygitwithr.com">here</a>.
 The lecturers and tutors will also be available to work through these steps with you in the workshops on Fridays.

-There will also be an IT support drop in session with tutors available to help you with these steps.
+There are IT support drop in sessions in weeks 1 and 2 on Tuesdays from 11-1 in mathsbase.
+There will be tutors available to help you with these steps.